MIDFIELDR/midfieldr/README.md

 -   `midfieldterms` in the [midfieldterms](https://github.com/MIDFIELDR/midfieldterms) package.
 A tidy data frame with 723,886 observations and 13 academic term variables.
 Each observation is one term for one student.
 This dataset occupies 79.1 Mb of memory.

 -   `midfielddegrees` in the [midfielddegrees](https://github.com/MIDFIELDR/midfielddegrees) package.
 A tidy data frame with 49,414 observations and 5 graduation variables.
 Each observation is a unique student.
 This dataset occupies 3.9 Mb of memory.
+Because fewer students graduate than matriculate, `midfielddegrees` has fewer observations than `midfieldstudents`.